 Deny the service until the firewall vendor has developed a secure proxy; or

 Pass the service through the firewall - using what are typically called "plugs," most application gateway firewalls allow services to be passed directly through the firewall with only a minimum of packet filtering.
-This can limit some of the vulnerability but can result in compromising the security of systems behind the firewall.
+This can limit some of the vulnerability, but can result in compromising the security of systems behind the firewall.

-When an in-bound Internet service not supported by a proxy is required to pass through the firewall, the firewall administrator will define the configuration or plug that will allow the required service.
-When a proxy is available from the firewall vendor, the plug must be disabled and the proxy made operative.
+When an inbound Internet service not supported by a proxy is required to pass through the firewall, the firewall administrator will define the configuration or plug that will allow the required service.
+When a proxy is available from the firewall vendor, the plug must be disabled, and the proxy made operative.

-All in-bound Internet services must be processed by proxy software on the firewall.
+All inbound Internet services must be processed by proxy software on the firewall.
 If a new service is requested, that service will not be made available until a proxy is available from the firewall vendor and tested by the firewall administrator.
 A custom proxy can be developed in-house or by other vendors only when approved by the CIO.

 Hybrid or Complex Gateways.
 Hybrid gateways combine two or more of the above firewall types and implement them in series rather than in parallel.
 If they are connected in series, then the overall security is enhanced; on the other hand, if they are connected in parallel, then the network security perimeter will be only as secure as the least secure of all methods used.
-In medium to high risk environments, a hybrid gateway may be the ideal firewall implementation.
+In medium to high-risk environments, a hybrid gateway may be the ideal firewall implementation.

+Web Application Firewalls (WAF).
+Where the Credit Union operates internet-facing web applications (e.g., online banking, member portals), a web application firewall should be deployed to protect against common web application attacks, including those identified in the OWASP Top 10.
+WAF logs should be integrated with the Credit Union's centralized logging or SIEM platform.

+Cloud-Native Firewall Controls.
+For Credit Unions utilizing cloud infrastructure, cloud-native network security controls (e.g., security groups, network access control lists, VPC firewalls) must be configured and maintained with equivalent rigor to on-premises firewalls.
+Cloud firewall configurations should be managed through infrastructure-as-code (IaC) templates with version control where feasible.

 FIREWALL ARCHITECTURES.
-Firewalls can be configured in a number of different architectures, provided various levels of security at different costs of installation and operation.
+Firewalls can be configured in a number of different architectures, providing various levels of security at different costs of installation and operation.
 The Credit Union will match its risk profile to the type of firewall architecture selected.

 Multi-Homed Host.
 A multi-homed host is a host (a firewall in this case) that has more than one network interface, with each interface connected to logically and physically separate network segments.
-A dual-homed host (host with two interfaces) is the most common instance of a multi-homed host.
-A dual-homed firewall is a firewall with two network interfaces cards (NICs) with each interface connected to different networks.
+A dual-homed host (a host with two interfaces) is the most common instance of a multi-homed host.
+A dual-homed firewall is a firewall with two network interface cards (NICs), with each interface connected to different networks.
 For instance, one network interface is typically connected to the external or untrusted network, while the other interface is connected to the internal or trusted network.
 In this configuration, a key security tenet is not to allow traffic coming in from the untrusted network to be directly routed to the trusted network - the firewall must always act as an intermediary.
 Routing by the firewall will be disabled for a dual-homed firewall so that IP packets from one network are not directly routed from one network to the other.